AkiraHasegawa1997/memo_manager/README.md

 ### Read memo

-- `pdf_path` is an academic paper for which you want to memo.
+- `pdf_path` is an academic paper for which you want to read the memo.

 ```console
 memo_manager <json_path> <pdf_path>